 This was a neat discovery.
 It turned out that behind the panel under our pantry cabinet was just empty space, so I turned it into a place to store jars.

 I store my silverware next to the sink in a basket I got from a thrift store with tin cans as dividers.
 I like keeping the silverware where it’s handy to put away.
 Something else I want to mention about this photo is the sponge caddy in the sink.
-I used to have problems with the suction cups constantly slipping or falling off, but then I read a tip that said it would stay put if mounted in the corner of the sink.
+It kept falling until I read a tip to mount it in the corner of the sink.
 I didn’t think it would, but it worked like magic!

 It really bugged me to always have the ugly dish soap bottle sitting on the counter.
 So I bought this nifty little squeezable rubber soap bottle.
 It comes in lots of pretty colors (mine is the gray one).
 This one is not currently stocked on Amazon, but there are other similar options.
 It’s the little things.